pranavanp/pranavanp/README.md

 🎓 A fourth year Computer Science student at the University of Waterloo

-👨🏽‍💻 As a Data Science Intern at Wealthsimple
+👨🏽‍💻 Working as a Data Science Intern at Wealthsimple

 💡 Interested and learning about NLP, big data pipelines and machine learning techniques